anshkansara/GPA-Calculator/README.md

 Main upgrades over the current one found on the York site:

-1. Save/load feature using localstorage.
+1. Save/load courses and grades feature using localstorage.
 This saves tons of time not having to input each course manually.
 Especially useful in upper years.

 2. Calculate 3 GPAs at once: overall cumulative GPA, major specific GPA, and a custom GPA using a subset of all your courses.
 Especially useful when eligibility for certain programs, awards, etc. depends on different GPAs.
 User can also repurpose "major" GPA into a second custom GPA if desired.